The Narcissus in early November 2018. The 37-foot-long

 Above left has the left side sill and its steel channel separated from each other after their removal from the passenger compartment foundation.
 The above right has the right side sill and steel channel in the same position as the left side.

-A new steel channel was positioned for preparation prior to its being installed.
+A new steel channel was positioned for preparation before its being installed.

 Above left, the two new primed steel channel lengths await their move into the shop.
 Above, on the right, the new steel channel is positioned next to the old channel on the left side and seen after the holes have been drilled.
 Click Here to see the post with the videos showing the holes being drilled using the